RPraneetha/DL-RP41-Deep-Image-Prior/README.md

 ![Skip-Architecture](/assets/skip_architecture.png)

-The architecture is based on a U-net "hourglass",  and is a fully-convolutional encoder-decoder architecture, where the input of the network _z_ has the same spatial resolution as the output of the image _f(z)_.
+The architecture is based on a U-net "hourglass",  and is a fully-convolutional encoder-decoder architecture, where the input of the network $$z$$ has the same spatial resolution as the output of the image $$f(z)$$.
 LeakyRELU is used as a non-linearity, and the downsampling method technique used is strides, implemented within the convoltuional modules.
 Upsampling operation is nearest neighbour upsampling for the inpainting application, and bilinear for image restoration.
    We have used reflective padding in all the convolutional layers.
 For the input $$z$$ we have generated noise randomly using Bernoulli sampling, and for the
     optimization process, we have used the _ADAM_ optimizer.
 The optimal results can be obtained when the network is carefully